-Some people may eat more when they are depressed.
-Food can become a comfort mechanism for negative feelings or a way to deal with boredom or being alone.
+Conversely, some people with depression may eat more than usual.
+For some individuals, food can be a comfort mechanism for negative feelings and a way to deal with boredom or loneliness.

 Depression can make it difficult for people to feel motivated to get outside or exercise.
-Combined with an increase in food intake, this can lead to weight gain.
+Combined with an increase in food intake, this can cause weight gain.

 12. Aches, pains, and physical symptoms